-- 10.1 The University's regular teaching, training, and instruction activities (online and in-person), as well as activities involving caring for, supervising, or providing advice / guidance to students on well-being are not Regulated Activity. - 10.2 Directors of Departments organising activities are obliged to ensure appropriate risk assessments have been undertaken and documented prior to the activities taking place (e.g., for Health & Safety purposes) and these must consider the welfare needs and potential safeguarding issues arising from the participation of children or adults at risk in the activity.

-- 10.3 Where an under 18-year-old or adult at risk student on a campus-based programme is undertaking off-campus learning of any kind, the Director of the relevant Department must ensure that appropriate risk assessments have been undertaken and documented prior to the activities taking place.
-Further details regarding arrangements in respect of off-campus learning for campus based students are available in the Students Off Campus Policy. - 10.4 Advice on the risk assessment process is available from the Health & Safety Team. - 10.5 As set out in the Staff Prevent Policy, staff are required to be aware of the Prevent Statutory Duty, and understand the risk factors in relation to radicalisation.
+- 10.1 The University's regular teaching, training, and instruction activities (online and in-person), as well as activities involving caring for, supervising, or providing advice / guidance to students on well-being are not Regulated Activity. - 10.2 Deans of Faculty organising activities are obliged to ensure appropriate risk assessments have been undertaken and documented prior to the activities taking place (e.g., for Health & Safety purposes) and these must consider the welfare needs and potential safeguarding issues arising from the participation of children or adults at risk in the activity. - 10.3 Where an under 18-year-old or adult at risk student on a campus-based programme is undertaking off-campus learning of any kind, the Dean of the relevant Faculty must ensure that appropriate risk assessments have been undertaken and documented prior to the activities taking place.
+Further details regarding arrangements in respect of off-campus learning for campus-based students are available in the Students Off Campus Policy, available in the Document Library. - 10.4 Advice on the risk assessment process is available from the Health & Safety Team. - 10.5 As set out in the Prevent Policy and Guidance, staff are required to be aware of the Prevent Statutory Duty, and understand the risk factors in relation to radicalisation.
 This is a safeguarding matter and students who are either under 18 or at risk may be more vulnerable to these risk factors.
-Concerns regarding extremism-related radicalisation should generally be addressed via the Staff Prevent Policy route (i.e., by contacting the FX Plus Student Support Team via either StudentSupportAdmin@fxplus.ac.uk or 01326 255341).
-The presence of enhanced safeguarding-related risk factors should be explicitly referenced in any referral. - 10.6 All staff and students should also be aware that the University strictly prohibits any member of staff from engaging in any sexual activity with someone under the age of 18 who is a student at the University.
+Concerns regarding extremism-related radicalisation should generally be addressed via the Prevent Policy route (i.e., by contacting the FX Plus Student Support Team via StudentSupportAdmin@fxplus.ac.uk).
+The presence of enhanced safeguarding-related risk factors should be explicitly referenced in any referral. - 10.6 All staff and students should also be aware that the University strictly prohibits any member of staff from having any sexual contact with someone under the age of 18 who is a student at the University.